samcan/nes-rle-decompress/README.md

 ## Limitations
 * Currently we only encode the count using positive integers.
-This means that files that don't have long runs of identical bytes won't compress as well, or may even end up quite larger than the original file.
-I have a version of the code in progress which uses negative numbers to specify that the next n bytes should be copied exactly rather than repeated.
+This means that files that don't have long runs of identical bytes won't compress as well, or may even end up much larger than the original file.
+I have a version of the code in progress which uses negative numbers to specify that the next *n* bytes should be copied exactly rather than repeated.
 This should save some space, but the code isn't yet working.
 * Assumes your code is using vertical mirroring.
 The macro `LoadRLEScreen` asks for a nametable to write to, with 0 = $2000 and 1 = $2400.
 The code could be tweaked easily enough to work with